Capillaria hepatica

 Capillaria hepatica is a parasitic nematode which causes hepatic capillariasis in rodents and numerous other mammal species, including humans.
 The life cycle of C. hepatica may be completed in a single host species.
 However, the eggs, which are laid in the liver, must mature outside of the host body (in the environment) prior to infecting a new host.
-So the death of the host in which the adults reach sexual maturity, either by being eaten or dying and decomposing, is necessary for completion of the life cycle.
+Death and decomposition of the host in which the adults reach sexual maturity are necessary for completion of the life cycle.

 Discovery and taxonomy

 This species was first described in 1893, from specimens found in the liver of Rattus norvegicus, and named Trichocephalus hepaticus.
 Various authors have subsequently renamed it Trichosoma hepaticum, Capillaria hepatica, Hepaticola hepatica and Calodium hepaticum.
 Currently it is usually referred to as either Capillaria hepatica or, less often, Calodium hepaticum.

 Hosts and distribution

 Adults are often found in dozens of rodent species, but also occur in a wide variety of other wild and domestic mammals, and occasionally humans.
 C. hepatica has been found in temperate and tropical zones on every continent and infestation rates of wild-caught rats of up to 100% have been reported.

 Usually, Capillaria hepatica is found in rodents, monkeys and other animals.
 Capillaria hepatica is rarely found in humans and at least 40 cases have been reported.
-There are no endemic areas of infection with C. hepatica and human infection primarily results from Zoonotic transmission.
+There are no endemic areas of infection with C. hepatica and human infection primarily results from zoonotic transmission.

 Of the human infections, most have been found in children under the age of 5.